Yuan-998/yuan-998.github.io/_posts/2023-1-3-Mapreduce reading notes.md

 Since the reduce task worker will write the results in many seperate files and sometimes we need to gather the results all together.
 In hadoop system, you can run the following command. `hadoop fs -getmerge /output/dir/on/hdfs/ /desired/local/output/file.txt`

 ### Task Granularity
-We have *M* map tasks and *R* reduce tasks. *M + R* should be ideally much larger than the number of worker machines.
+We have `M` map tasks and `R` reduce tasks. *`M + R`* should be ideally much larger than the number of worker machines.

 Having each worker perform many different tasks improves dynamic load balancing, and also speeds up recovery when a worker fails.

 ### Backup Task
 `straggler`: a machine that takes an unusually long time to complete one of the last few map or reduce tasks in the computation.

-When a MapReduce operation is close to completion, the master schedules backup executions of the remaining in-progress tasks.
+When a MapReduce operation is close to completion (maybe no more idle tasks), the master schedules backup executions of the remaining in-progress tasks.
 The task is marked as completed whenever either the primary or the backup execution completes.

 ## Refinements